Jorenar/blog/_posts/2021-07-05-vla-pitfalls.md

 # Conclusion

-In short, **avoid VLA**, rather compile with `-Wvla` flag (and definitely with `-Wvla-larger-than=0`).
+In short, refrain from using VLA and **avoid automatic VLA like devil avoids holy water**; if your compiler has it, rather compile with `-Wvla` flag or similar (and definitely with `-Wvla-larger-than=0` - this allows VM types, while warning about aVLA).

-VLA feature poses dangers; aVLA often without giving anything really useful in return.

-If you find yourself in one of the situations where VLA is a valid/good solution, of course, do use them, but keep in mind the limits I've outlined here.
+If you find yourself in one of the situations where VLA (or VM type) is a valid/good solution, of course, do use them, but keep in mind the limits I've outlined here.

 <aside class="notice" markdown="1">
-It's probably also worth mentioning that VLAs were inter alia partially supposed to be a solution to also problematic, non-standard `alloca()`.
+It's probably also worth mentioning that VLAs were partially supposed to be a solution to also problematic, non-standard `alloca()`.
+Personally, I would rather have `alloca()` standardized (and fixed) instead of VLA.
 </aside>

 <aside class="notice" markdown="1">